tmbasic-lang/tmbasic/README.md

 <!-- See DEVELOPERS.md for instructions on generating this screenshot. -->
 <a href="https://tmbasic.com/screenshot.png"><img src="https://tmbasic.com/screenshot.png" alt="Screenshot" class="screenshot" width="500"></a>

-TMBASIC is a simple programming language for creating console applications that run on Windows, macOS, and Linux.
+TMBASIC is a simple programming language for creating console programs that run on Windows, macOS, and Linux.
-Apps written in TMBASIC can be simple command line tools or sophisticated mouse-driven user interfaces.
+Programs written in TMBASIC can be simple command line tools or sophisticated mouse-driven user interfaces.
 Everything you need is built-in.

 [Read the documentation online](https://tmbasic.com/doc.html) or in TMBASIC's integrated help viewer.
 Try the [Cheat Sheet for Experienced Programmers](https://tmbasic.com/cheat.html) to get started quickly.

 ## Project status
 TMBASIC is under development.
 Stay tuned!

+## What can I make with TMBASIC?

+<strong><i>Command line interfaces (CLI)</strong></i> &mdash; The simplest type of program.
+Read input from [shell arguments](https://en.wikipedia.org/wiki/Command-line_interface#Arguments) or directly from the keyboard.
+Print lines of text as output.
+Examples include developer tools like [git](https://en.wikipedia.org/wiki/Git) and [interactive fiction](https://en.wikipedia.org/wiki/Interactive_fiction) games like [Zork](https://en.wikipedia.org/wiki/Zork).

+<strong><i>Text-based user interfaces (TUI)</strong></i> &mdash; Rich mouse-driven programs featuring windows, buttons, pull-down menus, and other modern user interface concepts.
+[Midnight Commander](https://en.wikipedia.org/wiki/Midnight_Commander) and TMBASIC itself are TUI programs.

+<strong><i>Text-mode games</strong></i> &mdash; Start with a blank screen and draw your own program elements from scratch.
+Use box-drawing characters and other Unicode symbols to create primitive graphics.
+[NetHack](https://en.wikipedia.org/wiki/NetHack) and [ZZT](https://en.wikipedia.org/wiki/ZZT) are examples of text-mode games.

-## Why?
+## It's easy!

-There are many options for developing rich graphical user interfaces (GUIs) today, both on the web and on the desktop.
-Text user interfaces (TUIs) are an older technology, so why consider writing a TUI-based app using TMBASIC today?

-<strong><i>Timeless.</i></strong> Modern interface conventions are constantly evolving.
-Web and desktop apps look outdated after a few years.
-TUIs have a classic appeal that transcends modern fads and trends.
+<strong><i>Easy to get started</i></strong> &mdash; The BASIC language will feel familiar to anyone with programming experience.
+New programmers will find it easy to learn.
+Everything you need to develop and distribute sophisticated apps is included in TMBASIC.

-<strong><i>Easy to write.</i></strong> Developing a high-quality modern GUI requires professional-level expertise.
-TUIs have few options for visual effects, and even a novice can produce quality results.
+<strong><i>Easy to write</i></strong> &mdash; Developing a high-quality modern GUI requires professional-level expertise.
+Text-based apps have few options for visual effects, and even a novice can produce quality results.

-<strong><i>Easy to publish.</i></strong> TMBASIC apps are standalone executable files that require no supporting libraries.
+<strong><i>Easy to publish</i></strong> &mdash; TMBASIC apps are standalone executable files that require no supporting libraries.
 They can be copied and opened without installation.

-<strong><i>Easy cross-platform support.</i></strong> The same TUI works identically on Windows, macOS, and Linux.
+<strong><i>Easy cross-platform support</i></strong> &mdash; The same text-based user interface works identically on Windows, macOS, and Linux.
 One build in TMBASIC produces executables for all supported platforms.

-<strong><i>Easy to get started.</i></strong> The BASIC language will feel familiar to anyone with programming experience.
-New programmers will find it easy to learn.
-Everything you need to develop and distribute sophisticated apps is included in TMBASIC.

 ## Compatibility